Cannabis political parties of Minnesota: District 7

 Grassroots–Legalize Cannabis candidate Kevin Shores told a FOX 9 television reporter that he was recruited to run for Congress from Minnesota's 7th district, where Democratic incumbent Collin Peterson lost the race to Republican challenger Michelle Fischbach, in 2020, by a Republican strategist who Shores mistakenly thought was a G—LC representative.
 Shores, who is blind and suffers from Gulf War syndrome, lost to perennial Republican candidate Rae Hart Anderson in the August 11 Grassroots–Legalize Cannabis Party 7th congressional district primary.

 In the 2022 election for United States Representative from District 7, Travis "Bull" Johnson, a Beltrami, Minnesota, goat farmer and U.S. Army veteran, was endorsed by former District 7 Representative Peterson, who held the office for 30 years, from 1991 to 2021.
 Finishing third in the election, Legal Marijuana Now candidate Johnson got 16,421 votes, placing fourth highest out of 126 contests nationally, in 2022, with third party or independent candidates in three-way races.

 District 8

 The 8th Congressional District Legal Marijuana Now Party placed a candidate, John "Sparky" Birrenbach, of Pine City on the ballot in the Minnesota State Senate District 11 Special Election, in February 2019.

 Anoka County

+Comedian dressed as Legal Marijuana Now!
+Party mascot Marvelous Leaf, at 2016 District 35 special election fundraiser for Zach Phelps, in Anoka.

-Anoka County Legal Marijuana Now Party placed a candidate, Zach Phelps, on the ballot in the Minnesota Senate District 35 Special Election, in February 2016, by petitioning the state.
+Anoka County Legal Marijuana Now Party placed a candidate, Zach Phelps, on the ballot in the Minnesota Senate District 35 special election, in February 2016, by petitioning the state.